Juno Beach is one of the 5 beaches chosen for the D-Day landings on 6 June 1944.

 Every year in June, the Normans pay tribute to the liberators.

-During the ceremonies organized in various municipalities, two major events pay tribute to the liberators:
+In addition to the commemorative ceremonies organised in the various communes, two flagship events pay tribute to the liberators :

-the D-Day Festival Normandy and the Acadian Festival.
+the D-DAY Festival Normandy and the Acadian Week Festival.

 Civilians and soldiers, their stories in 1944.